uswitch/yggdrasil/README.md

 the `yggdrasil.uswitch.com/per-try-timeout` annotation will set the [config.route.v3.RetryPolicy.PerTryTimeout](https://www.envoyproxy.io/docs/envoy/v1.19.0/api-v3/config/route/v3/route_components.proto#envoy-v3-api-field-config-route-v3-retrypolicy-per-try-timeout)

 The `yggdrasil.uswitch.com/timeout` annotation will set all of the above with the same value.
-This annotation has the lowest priority, if it set with one of the other TO annotation, the specific one will override the general annotation.
+This annotation has the lowest priority, if set with one of the other TO annotations, the specific one will override the general annotation.

 ### Weight
 Allows for adjusting the [load balancer weights](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/endpoint/v3/endpoint_components.proto#config-endpoint-v3-lbendpoint) in envoy.